sourcehut-mirrors/chawan/doc/image.md

 ### Kitty

-On terminals that support it, Kitty is preferred over Sixel.
-The Kitty protocol has the benefit that it can reuse images we have sent at least once, so it is normally more efficient than the former.
+On terminals that support it, Kitty's protocol is preferred over Sixel.
+Its main benefit is that images do not have to be sent again every time they move on the screen (i.e. on scroll), but the initial transfer should also be faster (because PNG's compression tends to outperform Sixel's RLE).

-To minimize transfer size, we encode images to PNG before displaying them.
+Unlike Sixel, the Kitty protocol fully supports transparency.

 ## Input formats